-Our next Earth Rise Service mission, The Centennial Flight, will launch out of Spaceport America, New Mexico.
+Our next Earth Rise Service mission will launch out of Spaceport America, New Mexico.
 If you’re traveling to New Mexico — “The Land of Enchantment” — to view the liftoff in person, consider visiting some of the many tourist attractions near Spaceport America.

 First, tour Spaceport America itself.
 Spaceport America describes itself as, “the first spaceport in the world built-from-the-ground-up to host private enterprise, intended to be the launch-pad of the global commercial spaceflight industry and the second space age.
 The $209 million project has attracted worldwide attention because of its bold premise, stunning architecture and the fact that it is home to the world’s first commercial passenger spaceline company, Sir Richard Branson’s Virgin Galactic.”